Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Eternal Flame Plant prefers average warmth of 18-260C.
-Room temperatures that are comfortable for you are ideal for this plant.
-Keep it away from cold drafts and sudden changes in temperature as they can cause the leaves to begin drooping.
+Eternal Flame Plant thrives in average warmth of 18-260C; temperatures that are comfortable for you are ideal for this plant.
+Keep it away from drafts and sudden changes in temperature as they can cause the leaves to droop.

 Calathea crocata requires humidity of 70-80% to thrive.
-Low humidity causes the plant to develop brown leaf tips and edges.
-To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Low humidity results in brown leaf tips and edges.
+To elevate humidity, set the pot on a wet pebble tray, use a humidifier or group the plants together.
+Maintain good air circulation to minimize fungal diseases.

-You may also grow the plant a well-lit bathroom or a terrarium as a high humidity can be maintained inside a terrarium.
-Check out these techniques on how to increase humidity for houseplants.
+You may also grow the plant in a well-lit bathroom or in a terrarium as a high humidity can be maintained inside a terrarium.

 Potting Mix

-The best potting mix for Eternal Flame Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Quality all purpose potting mixes and those designed for Aroids are ideal for these plants.
+The best potting mix for Eternal Flame Plant should be rich, free-draining to prevent it from getting soggy while providing the required nutrients.
+A mix of peat-based soil for moisture retention, perlite or sand for aeration, and coconut coir or compost for added nutrients is ideal for these plants.

 Feeding